-Our net tangible book value as of September 30, 2015 was \$100.1 million, or \$0.86 per outstanding ordinary share as of that date, and \$ per ADS.
+Our net tangible book value as of September 30, 2015 was \$100.1 million, or \$0.86 per outstanding ordinary share as of that date, and \$11.18 per ADS.
 Net tangible book value represents our total tangible assets less our total tangible liabilities.
-Pro forma net tangible book value per ordinary share is calculated after giving effect to the conversion of all of our issued and outstanding preferred shares.
-Pro forma as adjusted net tangible book value per ordinary share is calculated after giving effect to the conversion of all our issued and outstanding preferred shares and the issuance of ordinary shares in the form of ADSs by us in this offering.
+Pro forma net tangible book value per ordinary share is calculated after giving effect to the conversion of all of our issued and outstanding preferred shares and the exchange of the outstanding balance of the senior promissory note into ordinary shares.
+Pro forma as adjusted net tangible book value per ordinary share is calculated after giving effect to the conversion of all our issued and outstanding preferred shares, the exchange of the outstanding balance of the senior promissory note into ordinary shares and the issuance of ordinary shares in the form of ADSs by us in this offering.
 Dilution is determined by subtracting pro forma as adjusted net tangible book value per ordinary share from the public offering price per ordinary share.

-Without taking into account any other changes in net tangible book value after September 30, 2015, other than to give effect to (1) the conversion of all of our issued and outstanding preferred shares into of our ordinary shares concurrently with the closing of this offering and (2) the issuance and sale by us of ordinary shares in the form of ADSs in this offering at an assumed initial public offering price of \$ per ADS, the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2015 would have been \$ million, or \$ per outstanding ordinary share and \$ per ADS.
-This represents an immediate increase in pro forma net per ADS to the existing shareholders and an immediate dilution in net tangible book per ordinary share and \$ tangible book value of \$ per ordinary share and \$ per ADS to investors purchasing ADSs in this offering.
-The following table illustrates such dilution: value of \$
+Without taking into account any other changes in net tangible book value after September 30, 2015, other than to give effect to (1) the conversion of all of our issued and outstanding preferred shares into 199,990,641 of our ordinary shares concurrently with the closing of this offering, (2) the exchange of the outstanding balance of the senior promissory note as of September 30, 2015 into 8,095,609 ordinary shares upon the closing of this offering, computed based upon an assumed initial public offering price of \$23.00 per ADS, the midpoint of the estimated price range set forth on the cover page of this prospectus, and (3) the issuance and sale by us of 71,500,000 ordinary shares in the form of 5,500,000 ADSs in this offering at an assumed initial public offering price of \$23.00 per ADS, the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2015 would have been \$229.59 million, or \$0.58 per outstanding ordinary share and \$7.54 per ADS.
+This represents an immediate increase in pro forma net tangible book value of \$0.23 per ordinary share and \$2.99 per ADS to the existing shareholders and an immediate dilution in net tangible book value of \$1.19 per ordinary share and \$15.46 per ADS to investors purchasing ADSs in this offering.
+The following table illustrates such dilution:

-Per Share Pe r ADS Assumed initial public offering price per share \$ \$ Historical net tangible book value per share as of September 30, 2015 \$ \$ Pro forma increase in net tangible book value per share as of September 30, 2015 Pro forma net tangible book value per share as of September 30, 2015 - - Increase in pro forma net tangible book value per share attributable to new investors Pro forma as adjusted net tangible book value per share after this offering Dilution per share to investors participating in this offering \$ = \$ per ADS would increase (decrease) the dilution to new investors
+Per Share Per ADS Assumed initial public offering price per share \$ 1.
+77 \$ 2 3.00 Historical net tangible book value per share as of September 30, 2015 \$ 0.86 \$ 11.18 Pro forma decrease in net tangible book value per share as of September 30, 2015 (0.51) (6.63) Pro forma net tangible book value per share as of September 30, 2015 0.35 4.55 Increase in pro forma net tangible book value per share attributable to new investors 0.23 2.99 Pro forma as adjusted net tangible book value per share after this offering 0.
+58 7.54 Dilution per share to investors participating in this offering \$ 1.
+19 \$ 1 5.46 Pro forma as adjusted net tangible book value per share after this offering 0.8 58